Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 Acted for DEXUS Property Group in relation to the $500 million acquisition and development of 480 and 470A Queen Street, Brisbane.
 This acquisition and development, described as the largest property deal of 2013, will comprise a 31-level premium-grade office development project across 55,561 square metres located in Brisbane’s Golden Triangle and is targeting 6 Star Green Star and 5 star NABERS Energy ratings.

-Acted for DEXUS Property Group in relation to the acquisition and development of 3 new mixed-use building at Kings Square in Perth.
+Acted for DEXUS Property Group in relation to the acquisition and development of 3 new mixed-use buildings at Kings Square in Perth.
 This acquisition and development, which has been described as the biggest commercial property pre-sale in Western Australia with an estimated cost on completion of $434.8 million, will comprise three A-grade office buildings to be developed by Leighton Properties.

 Our Ports team is the leading legal specialists in this sector, with key roles advising on all recent major national port refinancing deals.
 We were the sole legal advisers to NSW Treasury in relation to the A$5.07 billion restructure and refinancing of the State-owned assets of Port Botany and Port Kembla, with proceeds from the transaction to be invested in the NSW Government's infrastructure fund, Restart NSW.
 The transaction was completed on 31 May 2013 and considered the largest and most complex of its kind in Australia.